Contact us whenever you need it!

 • You did not cause the defect

-Notably, each state has specific lemon laws to qualify for lemon law protection.
+Notably, each state has its own guidelines for qualifying for lemon law protection.
 The table below presents three states as examples that show the varying requirements.

 State Unsuccessful repair attempts Out of service Miles since purchase